Basis-Theory/basistheory-android/docs/CardNumberElement.md

 # CardNumberElement

-The `CardNumberElement` can be used to securely collect credit card numbers within your app.
+The `CardNumberElement` can be used to securely collect credit card numbers within your application.
 This element will render a text input within your view to accept a card number entered by your end users.